co2-git/prontojs/README.md

 ## The file browser approach

-The most basic role of a web server is to serve local files.
+The most basic role of a web server is to serve files.
 That's where `open()` comes in

 ```js
 // Open a file